 In the afternoons, the local kids come to play in the water whilst their parents wash clothes, pots, pans, their children and themselves.
 Life in Chembe is very much centred on the lake and it’s beautiful.

-Where to Stay in Cape Maclear: I love The Funky Cichlid.
-It’s in a great location, right on the beach and they often hold events including their famous New Year party!
+Where to Stay in Cape Maclear: I love Thumbi View Lodge.
+It’s in a great location, really comfortable rooms, right on the beach, with fabulous views of Thumbi Island.

 Cool Things To Do in Cape Maclear: Going swimming and snorkelling, eating fresh fish from the lake, spending the night on Domwe or Mumbo Island, stand up paddleboarding and kayaking, hiking, walking around the village, hiking, scuba diving and going on a sunset cruise.